dcelisgarza/PortfolioOptimiser.jl/docs/src/RiskMeasures/RiskMeasures.md

 ## Abstract types

 [`PortfolioOptimiser`](https://github.com/dcelisgarza/PortfolioOptimiser.jl/)'s risk measures are implemented using Julia's type hierarchy.
-This makes it easy to add new ones by implementing relevant types and methods.
+This makes it easy to add new ones by implementing the relevant types and methods.

 ```@docs
 PortfolioOptimiser.AbstractRiskMeasure
 RiskMeasure
 HCRiskMeasure
+NoOptRiskMeasure
 ```

 ## Settings